-10 Exercises to Relieve Your Lower Back & Hip Pain
+10 Exercises that Relieve Lower Back & Hip Pain

 Note: Slide/scroll down to get to all of the essential exercises

-You can do them in under 1 minute each to help relieve your discomfort virtually anywhere!
-Just tap on the images below and get to it.
+You can do them in under 1 minute each to help relieve discomfort.
+Select the images below to start.

-Do you find that the internet, bookstores and treatment providers suggest an unlimited but somewhat confusing number of stretches and poses for relief?
+Do you find the internet, bookstores and treatment providers suggest an almost unlimited but somewhat confusing number of stretches and poses for relief?
 Are you confused about the choices you should make?

 Where to begin?
 What to do?
 How to do it?
 Why?
 For how long?